 Nowadays, my back seems to go out once a month, and the pain is constant.
 Oftentimes, unbearable.

 So I decided to consult with a doctor, which was followed by an MRI of my spine.
-(The picture at the top of the blog post is an actual scanned picture of my spine, by the way.)

 Last month, I got the MRI results back from the spine center, and it doesn't look good.
 Essentially, my diagnosis shows that I have a herniated disc, a buldging disc, and arthritis in my lumbard region.